fls-bioinformatics-core/pegs/docs/source/usage.rst

 counts) using a default set of genomic distances around the input intervals in each of the peak-sets.

-By default the program outputs a heatmap PNG called ``pegs_heatmap.png``, and an XLSX file with the p-values and count data called ``pegs_results.xlsx``.
+By default the program outputs a heatmap (PNG file) called ``pegs_heatmap.png``, and an XLSX file with the p-values and count data called ``pegs_results.xlsx``.